UEABIO/physalia-R-course/docs/07-shiny.md

 tableOutput("demo_table")
 ```

 This is paired with `DT::renderDataTable`, which makes a table out of any data frame it returns.
+The table will automatically update when the user inputs change.

 ```r